lazywithclass/swaggins/README.md

 $ swaggins doc
 ```

-to get your JSON and swagger-ui in `docs/`.
+to get your JSON definition and swagger-ui in `docs/`.

 #### Serve